sitorhy/react-native-async-cache/README.md

 ### void post(options)

-delegate a background download task.
+delegate a background download task or create a cache with url and exists data.

 + Request Options